Bahmani–Vijayanagar War (1443): Prelude

-In 1435, immediately following the accession of Alauddin II, he launched a war against Vijayanagara.
-The King of Vijayanagara had withheld payment of tribute to the Bahmanis, which had been in arrears for five years.
+In 1436, shortly after Alauddin II's accession, he launched a war against Vijayanagara because the King of Vijayanagara had withheld payment of tribute to the Bahmanis, that had been in arrears for five years.
 Consequently, Alauddin sent his brother Muhammad Khan and his Amirul Umara Imadul Mulk to demand tribute by force.
 Additionally, another reason for the conflict was that Deva Raya II, the king of Vijayanagara, had wrongfully seized Anegundi, a Bahmani fort.

 As the Bahmani army advanced, they ravaged the Vijayanagara countryside and caused significant devastation.
 With no other option left, Deva Raya was compelled to sue for peace.
-Consequently, the Sultan granted peace terms, which included the exchange of twenty elephants, a substantial sum of money, and two hundred females skilled in music and dancing.
+Consequently, the Sultan offered peace terms, which included the exchange of twenty elephants, a substantial sum of money, and two hundred females skilled in music and dancing.
 Additionally, valuable presents were given to Prince Muhammad Khan as part of the peace agreement.

 Rebellion of Muhammad Khan

 While returning home from Vijayanagara, Muhammad Khan halted for a few days at Mudgal.
 During his stay, he was approached by individuals who were hostile to the interests of his own dynasty.
 Discontented officers from his own army informed him that it was his late father's wish for him to rule the country jointly with his brother.
 They claimed that his brother had marginalized him to a subordinate role.
 They suggested that it was only appropriate for him to demand a partition of the kingdom and receive his rightful share.
 Muhammad Khan was swayed by these proposals and, influenced by them, he executed Imadul-Mulk and sought assistance from Deva Raya of Vijayanagara.
 Deva Raya, likely the instigator of the conspiracy himself, readily provided Muhammad Khan with the assistance he sought.
 In doing so, he attempted to achieve through deceit what he had failed to achieve on the battlefield.
 The prince promptly seized several forts, including Mudgal, Raichur, Sholapur, and Naldrug, and even crowned himself at a location along the banks of the Krishna River.
 Alauddin had to personally move to the south to confront his brother.
 Despite Muhammad's defeat, he was pardoned and granted the jagir of Rajachal.

 Deva Raya of Vijayanagara was reeling from the defeat inflicted upon him by Prince Muhammad and had also been unsuccessful in his attempts to manipulate the prince against his brother.
-Around 1442, he started to contemplate that perhaps his weakness on the battlefield had contributed to these setbacks, prompting him to embark on reforms for his fighting forces.
+Around 1442, according to Sherwani, Deva Raya started to contemplate that perhaps his weakness on the battlefield had contributed to these setbacks, prompting him to embark on reforms for his fighting forces.
 The nature and implementation of these reforms are an intriguing episode.
 These were the events that prompted him to recruit Muslim soldiers in his army.